Gratitude, fear, stress: American prayer on an unclear day-after

 More than 1,000 people came to the cathedral on Tuesday and about 200 on Wednesday, said cathedral spokesman Kevin Eckstrom.

 Across the Potomac River, Laraine Bennett was repeating a similar mantra at noon Mass from the back row at Blessed Sacrament in Alexandria.
-The communications manager and writer didn’t want to say who she was supporting, but said her focus and prayer is on unity and healing and peace in the country.
+The communications manager and writer didn’t want to say who she was supporting, but said her focus and prayer are on unity, healing and peace in the country.

 “All will be well, all will be well, and everything will be well,” she repeated, a tweak on a centuries-old Catholic expression: “All shall be well, and all manner of thing shall be well.”